iande/mathish.com/_posts/2011-05-03-on-a-problem.md

 about similar subjects.
 Finally, let's suppose that we have attracted the attention of scads of prolific authors, perhaps a million authors each having a hundred books to their name.
-Assuming no duplicates, we're looking at about 475 Tb of data that needs stored and processed.
+Assuming no duplicates, we're looking at about 475 Tb of data that need stored and processed.

 ### Overview of a Solution